 According to the World Health Organisation, a sedentary lifestyle has become a real public health problem worldwide.
 In our society, more and more types of work make employees and contractors sit in a static position for long hours in front of a computer.
 To compensate for this lack of movement, it is essential to adopt good posture so as to vary the pressure exerted on the skeleton.
 The spinal column should therefore be slightly curved, not straight and not too bent over.

 In a standing position, keep the head straight, the neck lengthened and the shoulders horizontal and relaxed.
 Pull in the stomach slightly to as to support the spine, while the pelvis is slightly tilted back.
 With your back against a wall, you should be able to feel the wall along the length of your back.
 Keep the knees soft and feet flat against the floor.
 Finally, avoid lying down.
 Bed rest will only increase stiffness.
 Keeping moving is the best remedy for back pain.

 At the same time, it is of utmost importance to allow yourself moments of relaxation to relieve muscles and reduce stress.
 To best revitalise, it is advisable to choose a zero gravity position in a suitable reclining chair .
 Recommended by the medical community, it is the most relaxing position of all.
 The legs are elevated, the thighs and chest therefore form an angle of 127°, the perfect angle for relaxation.
-The spinal column is in a neutral position, the back is eased, breathing is calm, circulation improves and legs fell lighter.
+Choosing a relaxation chair would allow the spinal column to be in a neutral position, the back to be eased, breathing to be calm, circulation to be improved and legs to feel lighter.

 Some simple bending or core strength exercises can really help relieve pain.
 Longer term, it is highly recommended to participate in a sport such as swimming or walking.